 About Komodo National Park

-The park was initially established to conserve the unique Komodo Dragon, but along the way the conservation goals have expanded to protecting the entire biodiversity of the region both on land and below.
+The park was initially established to conserve the unique Komodo Dragon, but along the way, the conservation goals have expanded to protect the entire biodiversity of the region both on land and below.

 Diving in Komodo National Park

-While it is possible to visit some dive sites in Komodo on a day trip, exploring Komodo National Park on a liveaboard is probably the most popular option with travelers.
+While it is possible to visit some dive sites in Komodo National Park on a day trip, exploring it on a Komodo liveaboard is probably the most popular option with travelers.

 And for us, it was a no brainer!

-There are about 6-8 large established dive operators in the area, all offering similar liveaboard experiences ranging from $150-$250/pp/night.
-On the lower end, you have your somewhat dirty and packed (from what we heard) “floating hostel” experience with Wicked Divers, an operator that caters to backpackers on the absolute lowest budget.
+On the lower end, you have your backpacker “floating hostel” experience with Wicked Divers, an operator that caters to backpackers on the absolute lowest budget.
 On the other end of the scale, there is Blue Marlin Dive, offering a slightly more luxurious experience for $250/pp/night.
 The rest sit in the middle.

 Diving With Dive Komodo

 We chose to dive with Dive Komodo, one of the pioneers of diving in the region who have been operating liveaboards out of Labuan Bajo since 1996.
-Their fair price of $175/pp/night, great reviews, and availability that fit our schedule made them an obvious choice.
+Their fair price of $175/pp/night, great reviews, and availability that fit our schedule made them an obvious choice for a Komodo tour.

-Dive Komodo’s liveaboards are typically 5 days long, allowing the divers to experience over 20 different sites within the national park.
+Dive Komodo’s liveaboards are typically 5 days long, allowing the divers to experience over 20 different sites within the Komodo National Park.
 But the team were incredibly flexible, able to accommodate us on their beautiful boat called, Tatawa for just 3 days!

 Tatawa (Indonesian for “smile”), a 21 meter beauty designed specifically for dive safaris in Komodo National Park, is able to comfortably accommodate 8 divers in 2 double, 2 single, 1 twin rooms, along with a crew of 2 dive masters/instructors, plus cooks, cleaners, a few other helpers and of course, the captain!
 It may sound like a lot of people on board, but there was always a TON of room for everyone.